williamwang256/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/host_pipes_ipa/README.md

 3. Compile the design.
 (The provided targets match the recommended development flow.)

-   1. Compile and run for emulation (fast compile time, targets emulates an FPGA device).
+   1. Compile and run for emulation (fast compile time, targets emulated FPGA device).
       ```
       make fpga_emu
       ```
-   2. Generate the HTML optimization reports.
+   2. Generate the optimization report.
 (See [Read the Reports](#read-the-reports) below for information on finding and understanding the reports.)
       ```
       make report
       ```
-   3. Compile for simulation (fast compile time, targets simulated FPGA device).
+   3. Compile and run for simulation (fast compile time, targets simulated FPGA device).
       ```
       make fpga_sim
       ```
-   4. Compile and run on FPGA hardware (longer compile time, targets an FPGA device).
+   4. Compile and run for FPGA hardware (longer compile time, targets an FPGA device).
       ```
       make fpga
       ```